Why You Should Choose Nursing and How to Apply to Nursing School

 Are you thinking about making a career change to nursing?
-If you have a non-nursing bachelor’s degree, the Accelerated Bachelor of Science in Nursing (ABSN) program at Loyola University Chicago can prepare you for the profession in as few as 16 months.
-But there are some things you need to know about how to transfer a non-nursing degree to a nursing BSN program—allow us to explain.
+If you have a non-nursing bachelor’s degree, the Accelerated Bachelor of Science in Nursing (ABSN) program track at Loyola University Chicago can prepare you for the profession in 16 months.

-Whether your degree is in accounting, biology, or communication, our 16-month ABSN program in Maywood or Downers Grove, Illinois, makes the accelerated transition into nursing possible by building on your college credits.
-No prior nursing training or health-care experience is required.
+With your bachelor’s degree, our 16-month ABSN program track in Maywood or Downers Grove, Illinois, makes an accelerated transition into nursing possible without prior nursing education or health-care experience.

 Together, these three components equal 66 credit hours.

 Now that you are aware of all the benefits of a nursing career, it’s time to commit to an ABSN program track and begin working toward your dream of becoming a nurse.
 Loyola can help you get there.
 We have been preparing nurses to enter the field since 1935 and are proud to have an excellent nursing faculty of practicing clinicians who are passionate about preparing our students for their future in healthcare.
 Loyola regularly ranks among the top national universities in U.S. News and World Report, and employers recognize the knowledgeability and aptitude that Loyola-educated nurses display.